mendix/docs/content/en/docs/appstore/modules/native-mobile-resources.md

     * FontScale: the device font scale (1 is normal)
     * FreeDiskStorage: the available storage size in bytes
     * Manufacturer: the device manufacturer (for example: Apple)
-    * Model: the device model (incomplete, use DeviceId instead)
+    * Model: the device model (due to reliability, we recommend using DeviceId instead)
     * ReadableVersion: the application version and build number
     * SystemName: the operating system name (iOS or Android)
     * SystemVersion: the operating system version